burakkose/in-memory-search-query/README.md

-# Ehcache search
+# Search Workshop
-This is a quick and very dirty sample.
+These are quick and very dirty samples.